MCSitar/colab_zirc_dims/README.md

 </tbody>
 </table>

+See our [Processing Outputs page](https://github.com/MCSitar/colab_zirc_dims/blob/main/processing_outputs.md) for more details.

 In sub-optimal datasets, automated processing is less successful and can produce inaccurate segmentations.
 To mitigate this, a semi-automated Colab/Jupyter-based GUI (extended from [TensorFlow object detection utils code](https://github.com/tensorflow/models/blob/master/research/object_detection/utils/colab_utils.py)) that allows users to view and edit automatically-generated segmentations before export has also been implemented.
 Semi-automated processing is recommended for production of publication-quality measurement datasets.

 ![auto_seg_gif_reduced](https://user-images.githubusercontent.com/74220513/139791884-b88c9854-c825-4a95-a678-598abb204eea.gif)